 Adjust oven rack about 8 inches from broiler element and heat broiler.
 Remove foil from roast, form into 3-inch ball, and place under ribs to elevate fat cap.
 Broil until top of roast is well browned and crisp, 2 to 8 minutes.

 Transfer roast to carving board.
 Slice meat into 3/4-inch thick slices.
-Season with Kosher salt to taste, and serve.
+Season to taste with salt.